seabull/resources/python_notes.md

 - This is an important Python API convention: functions or methods that change an object in place should return `None` to make it clear to the caller that the object itself was changed, and no new object was created.
 - In Python code, line breaks are ignored inside pairs of `[]`, `{}`, or `()`.
 So you can build multiline lists, listcomps, genexps, dictionaries and the like without using the ugly `\` line continuation escape.
 - A search like `k in my_dict.keys()` is efficient in Python 3 even for very large mappings because `dict.keys()` returns a view, which is similar to a set, and containment checks in sets are as fast as in dictionaries.
 Details are documented in [the “Dictionary” view objects section of the documentation](http://bit.ly/1Vm7E4q).
 In Python 2, `dict.keys()` returns a `list`, so our solution also works there, but it is not efficient for large dictionaries, because `k in my_list` must scan the list.
+- The only reliable way to determine whether an object is iterable is to call iter(obj).

 ### Sequences